RoboJackets/mjackets-api/docs/contributing/api_development.rst

 The format of the symbol name should be <PROJECT>_<PATH>_<FILE>_H_.

 To guarantee uniqueness, they should be based on the full path in a project's source tree.
-For example, the file :file:`foo/src/bar/baz.h` in project :file:`foo` should have the following guard:
+For example, the file `foo/src/bar/baz.h` in project `foo` should have the following guard:

 .. code-block:: c++